davidjb/jcu.me-user-doc/source/faq.rst

 The publication page from ResearchOnline@JCU is displayed when the publication title link is clicked.
 This page shows that it is Repository staff only and shows the ``Request a copy`` button.
-Once selected, the user is directed to a form to request accesss to the publication.
+Once selected, the user is directed to a form to request access to the publication.

 I collaborate with a lot of institutions and people; why isn't my tab/map displayed?
 ------------------------------------------------------------------------------------